fmassa/object-detection.torch/README.md

 ### Examples
 Here we show a simple example demonstrating how to perform object detection given an image and a set of bounding boxes.
+Run it using `qlua` for the visualization part.
 ```lua
 require 'nnf'
 require 'image'